ccbruce0812/LightInHand/README.md

 This is a multifunctional small lantern project.

 ## Gestures
-1. Shake the lantern:
-	Switch to next function.
+1. Shake the lantern to switch to next function.
 	1. Normal mode.
 	1. Breath light mode.
 	1. High-low color temperature changing mode.